CampusIoT/datasets/TourPerret/README.md

 ## Dataset

+The archive file is available on the [PerSCiDO plateform](https://perscido.univ-grenoble-alpes.fr/datasets/DS395).

 The ```tourperret.log.gz``` file contains a dataset of 421937 messages received between June 2021 and June 2023 (2 years).

 > The logfile is k-anonymized for the gateway EUI and name.
 The location of the gateways has been [geo-hashed](https://en.wikipedia.org/wiki/Geohash).
 The precision is 6 (±0.61 km (0.38 mi; 610 m)).
 Distance are computed with the GPS-acurate position of the gateways or from the static position set by the gateway installation.
 The gateway installation can be erroneous.